-Immigration Law (Law 331) (offered in the fall) or its equivalent is a prerequisite.
+Immigration Law (Law 331) (offered in the fall) or its equivalent is preferred, but not a prerequisite.

 This is a graded four-unit course, by letter grade (A to F), with the grade based on a combination of classroom engagement and your work on Clinic projects.

 Much of the work on Clinic projects can be done on campus, but students will need to travel inside Los Angeles County to meet with collaborating attorneys, clients, and other stakeholders.